 - Using a ½-tablespoon spring-loaded scoop, scoop dough and roll into balls, then place on a baking sheet lined with parchment paper.
 Loosely cover with plastic wrap, and place in the refrigerator to chill for 30 minutes.

-- Add the chopped semisweet chocolate to a large heatproof bowl, then set the bowl over a saucepan filled with just two inches of simmering water over medium heat.
+- Add the chopped semisweet chocolate and canola oil to a large heatproof bowl, then set the bowl over a saucepan filled with just two inches of simmering water over medium heat.
 Do not let the bottom of the bowl touch the water.
 Stir until the chocolate is completely melted, then remove from the heat and set aside to cool slightly.

 - Remove cookie dough balls from the fridge and dip into melted chocolate using a fork or chocolate dipping tool.
 Place on parchment lined baking sheet, drizzle with additional melted chocolate, if desired, and sprinkle with reserved chopped Butterfinger®.